-They said we can apply for a copyright, and there’s a fee per design and then they may or may not approve it.
-And then if they do approve it they take 10% of all profits, or something like that.
+They said we can apply for a copyright, there’s a fee per design, and then they may or may not approve it.
+If they do approve it they take 10% of all profits, or something like that.
 It just couldn’t add up, for the amount of t-shirts that we actually had left to sell, it wasn’t worth it at all.
-In a way it was quite good though, because it meant the people who did get the shirts got gassed that they had one in the first place.
+In a way, it was quite good though, because it meant the people who did get the shirts got gassed that they had one in the first place.

 What happened after those initial runs of t-shirts?